J-Issa1/CarFramework-DX11/README.md

 * S = UT + 0.5AT^2
 * V = U + AT

-This is done through the use a Particle Model.
+This is done through the use a Particle Model (detailed below).

 # ParticleModel